Ilocos Sur is a province in the Ilocos Region of the Philippines.

 By bus

-[edit]Dominion Bus Line and Partas have bus services from Manila and Baguio into Vigan via Manila North Rd (Rte 2).
+[edit]Dominion Bus Line and Partas have bus services from Manila and Baguio into Vigan via Manila North Road (Route 2).
 The buses from Manila take the expressways for part of the journey, and are usually standard AC to deluxe/executive class.
+Towns north of Vigan are served by buses going to Laoag and other parts of Ilocos Norte.

 By car

-[edit]Ilocos Sur is served by the Manila North Rd (Rte 2) from Manila.
-No expressways serve Ilocos Sur yet as of 2025.
+[edit]Ilocos Sur is served by the Manila North Road (Route 2) from Manila.
+No expressways serve Ilocos Sur yet as of 2026.
 From Manila, the drive takes 6-8 hours, and 3-6 hours from Baguio and 5-7 hours from Angeles City.

 Get around